Skip to content

 Planned sovereign + partner capital

-Cumulative capital to be deployed into the Saudi entity by Expansion.
+Cumulative capital to be deployed into the Saudi entity by 2029.

 Projected gross profit retained